jquense/yup/README.md

 interface CastOptions<TContext extends {}> {
   // Remove undefined properties from objects
   stripUnknown: boolean = false;

+  // Throws a TypeError if casting doesn't produce a valid type
+  // note that the TS return type is inaccurate when this is `false`, use with caution assert?: boolean = true;

   // External values that used to resolve conditions and references context?: TContext;